 Italy’s wild spending 2019 budget proposals became official last night.
 Today, the fallout.
 Stocks in Italy’s banks are crashing.
 Is Italy’s default on the cards?

-In short, expansive budget is not being welcomed by the financial markets.
-Economy minister Tria, who wanted to keep the GDP-deficit at well under 2% did not get his way – he knew what was likely to happen and it is happening.
-Going against Mr Tria’s wishes, Italy’s now planning to spend 2.4% of its GDP and that sum may be higher.
+In short, the expansive budget proposal is not being welcomed by the financial markets and the European Commission is not convinced it will help Italy on the road towards economic growth either.
+Economy minister Tria, who initially stated he would keep the GDP-deficit at well under 2% did not get his way – he knew what was likely to happen and it is happening.
+Apparently going against Mr Tria’s wishes, Italy’s now planning to spend 2.4% of its GDP and that sum may be higher.

 What is also very high is Italy’s national debt which stands at just under 132% and looks unlikely to fall especially in view of a budget which aims to spend Italy out of economic trouble.
 The trouble is, Italy doesn’t actually having the cash to do this.